Stammak93/pg-playground/README.md

-# pg-playground
-A simple playground for me to test PostgreSQL queries
+A simple playground I can use to test PostgreSQL queries.